Agriculture

 Onam

 Onam is the most important harvest festival for the people of Kerala.
 It is celebrated in August or September.
-It is celebrated to honour King Mahabali, a beloved ruler who is said to have ruled Kerala during a golden age of peace and prosperity.
+It is celebrated to honour King Mahabali, who was a beloved ruler said to have ruled Kerala during the golden age of peace and prosperity.
 People celebrate the successful harvest by decorating the entrance of their houses with flower rangoli.
 Rasam, Payasam, Avial, earthy-coloured rice, and parippu curry are famous dishes for this festival, which are served on traditional banana leaves.

 Wangala

 People in Assam and Meghalaya celebrate this festival with the worship of goddess Saljong, who is believed to bless the crops.
 It is celebrated to mark the end of the agricultural year.
-It is also known as the drum festival, as the Garo tribes of northeast India performed 100 drums.
-Drums, flutes, and gongs are the major attraction used for the music.
+It is also known as the drum festival, as the Garo tribes of northeast India perform 100 drums.
+Drums, flutes, and gongs are the major attractions used for the music.

 Nabanna